 b.
 Set Widget to List View with entity Customer.
 Now the data source for the data view is the list view that is placed on the same page.

-We will make a heading out of the Text widget we have just added.
+You will make a heading out of the Text widget you have just added.
 Open the Properties of the Text and do the following:

 a.
 In Content, delete the word Text and type Customer Details.

 Now you will add a text box to display details of the selected customer.
 In Widgets > Input Elements, select Text Box, drag and drop it inside the data view content.

 Open the Properties of the Text Box, and in Data Source, set Attribute to Name (the label for the text box will be changed to Name automatically).